 I have updated the diagram, and here it is:

-Here is a personal example used elsewhere.
+Here is my own edited personal example.
 Note that this contains only factual information; your road map is likely to include events and experiences of a more deeply personal nature.

 This is an example based on key events in my own life.
 The key is to mark your key events on the bottom line – the ‘time’ line.
 The upright line marks today (I did this example in 2016!).
 History, my past, is to the left and things to come on on the right.

-Use the ‘upright’ line consider degrees of your contentment and satisfaction with your life.
+Use the ‘upright’ line to ‘measure’degrees of your contentment and satisfaction with your life.
 Near the bottom, things are not good and they improve toward the top of the road map.

 When you identify key events, how does your line of ‘contentment’ look?
 Much as you expected?
-Is it how you would like it or, at least, can you accept things as they appear?
+Is it how you would like it to be or, at least, can you accept things as they appear?

-Bear in mind this safe experiment can be challenging – not always feeling quite so ‘safe’ as I would like.
+Bear in mind this safe experiment can be challenging – it may not always feeling so ‘safe’ as I would like for you.
 For that reason, I have recommended that this exercise be completed when you have some support on hand, some-one with whom you can share the experience.